SARS-CoV-2 Delta variant: Transmissibility

 UK scientists have said that the Delta variant is between 40% and 60% more transmissible than the previously dominant Alpha variant, which was first identified in the UK (as the Kent variant).
 Given that Alpha is already 150% as transmissible as the original SARS-CoV-2 strain that emerged in late 2019 in Wuhan, and if Delta is 150% as transmissible as Alpha, then Delta may be 225% as transmissible as the original strain.
 BBC reported that $R_0$ – basic reproduction number, or the expected number of cases directly generated by one case in a population where all individuals are susceptible to infection – for the first detected SARS-CoV-2 virus is 2.4–2.6, whereas Alpha's reproduction number is 4–5 and Delta's is 5–9.
-These basic reproduction numbers can be compared to MERS (0.29-0.80), seasonal influenza (1.2–1.4), Ebola (1.4–1.8), common cold (2–3), SARS (2–4), smallpox (3.5–6), and chickenpox (10–12).
-Due to Delta's high transmissibility even those that are vaccinated are vulnerable, albeit to a lesser extent.
+These basic reproduction numbers can be compared to MERS (0.29-0.80), seasonal influenza (1.2–1.4), Ebola (1.4–1.8), the common cold (2–3), SARS (2–4), smallpox (3.5–6), and chickenpox (10–12).
+Due to Delta's high transmissibility, even those that are vaccinated are vulnerable, albeit to a lesser extent.

 A study published online (not peer-reviewed) by Guangdong Provincial Center for Disease Control and Prevention may partly explain the increased transmissibility: people with infection caused by Delta had 1,000 times more copies of the virus in the respiratory tracts than those with infection caused by variants first identified in the beginning of the pandemic; and it took on average 4 days for people infected with Delta for the virus to be detectable compared to 6 days with initially identified variants.

 Surveillance data from the U.S., Germany and the Netherlands in June and July 2021 indicated the Delta variant was growing by about a factor of 4 every two weeks with respect to the Alpha variant.